Doctor Of Physical Therapy D.P.T.

 A Tradition of Excellence Continues!

-Class of 2014 Graduates of the Doctor of Physical Therapy (DPT) Program Achieve a Perfect 100% First-Time Passing Rates for the National Licensure Examination!
+Class of 2015 Graduates of the Doctor of Physical Therapy (DPT) Program Continue a New Tradition of Excellence - Perfect 100% First-Time Passing Rates for the National Licensure Examination!

-The Federation of State Boards of Physical Therapy reports that the New York Medical College DPT Class of 2014 scored a perfect 100% passing rate when taking the National Licensure Examination the first-time.
-This passing rate exceeds both the New York State First-Time Passing Rate (89%) and the National First-Time Passing Rate (93%) for accredited physical therapy programs.
+The Federation of State Boards of Physical Therapy reports that the New York Medical College DPT Class of 2015 scored a perfect 100% passing rate when taking the National Licensure Examination the first-time.
+This is the second year in a row that all graduates have passed the exam on their first attempt.

 The Department of Physical Therapy, the School of Health Sciences and Practice, and New York Medical College congratulates its DPT graduates on their outstanding performance.